chevah/geck/docs/product/support.rst

 -------------------------

-Support cases can be received either through the online contact form, direct email or phone call.
+Support cases can be received either through the online contact form, messenger, direct email or phone call.

-Email and support forms are the preferred methods.
+Email, messenger and support forms are the preferred methods.
 For call, request the customer at the beginning to do a follow up over email and confirm in writing as the first preference.
 As second preference, follow up with a summary of the call and request the